tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 bureaucratic template (like OOD) instead of a DSL, hence DSLs are explicitly called "specific" although in FP I would just call them "languages".

+The only domain we can find that boilerplate to be relatively correct to use is for prototypes or for cheap software (like corporate apps) so the engineer has to take the decision whether to employ them sometimes.

 When being homogeneous, in the example above, an API is the same kind of software a "business-domain" is, or a GUI tree is.
 So there's no need to differentiate among them and say that APIs have "Controller" as a template.